jarrodwhitley/bamazon/README.md

 This project was a opportunity for me to learn React/Redux coming from a Vue background.

 ## State
-I'm currently working on core functionality.
+I'm currently working on core functionality (on feature/sql-db).
 Only basic layout/styling has been done.
 I'll revisit that once all features of the site are working as intended.

 ## Technology
 This project was build with: